winitzki/scall/tutorial/programming_dhall.md

 This function can be seen as an example of a **size-limited aggregation**: a function that aggregates data from the stream in some way but reads no more than a given number of data items from the stream.
 The size limit is important for guaranteeing termination.

-We will now generalize size-limited aggregations from lists to arbitrary greatest fixed point types.
+We will now generalize size-limited aggregations from lists to arbitrary greatest fixpoint types.
 The result will be a `fold`-like function whose recursion depth is limited in advance.
 That limitation will ensure that all computations terminate, as Dhall requires.